FFmpeg/FFmpeg/SMP/project_generate/readme.txt

 		c) Download the "NVIDIA Video Codec SDK" from the NVIDIA website.
 		d) Copy 'nvEncodeAPI.h' from the "NVIDIA Video Codec SDK" into the installed %CUDA%\include folder (where %CUDA% is the location that the CUDA SDK was installed).
-	5) libmfx (requires Intel Media SDK)
-		a) Download the "Intel Media SDK" as part of the "Intel Integrated Native Developer Experience" from the Intel website.
-		b) Install the downloaded SDK wherever desired.
-		c) Copy the SDK headers found in the SDKs include directory into a new subdirectory named "mfx".

 *OutputDir is the "Output Directory" specified in the project properties.
     Note: There is a different OutputDir for 32/64bit configurations.
 Lib's and DLL's should be placed in the correct directory.